j0nesma/sandbox/README.md

 I always wanted to recreate the simpler games, snake, minesweeper, pacman... the list goes on.

 ### Snake
 Fun and simple game.
-Eat the fruit and the snake gets bigger,
+Eat the fruit and the snake gets bigger.
+I loved it on my Nokia Brick.